the foolish "fanaticism" of faith

-On the first day of the Easter season, the Lord through His Church will question us whether we believe in God the Father, God the Son, and God the Holy Spirit.
+On the first day of the Easter season, the Lord through His Church will question us publicly to determine whether we believe in God the Father, God the Son, and God the Holy Spirit.
 If each of us says "I do" to these questions, we will be making the greatest decision a human being can make.
-By this act of faith, we will completely submit our intellect and will to God (Catechism [CCC], 143).
+By this act of faith, we will completely submit our intellect and will to God (Catechism of the Catholic Church, 143).
 "Faith is first of all a personal adherence of man to God" (CCC, 150).

 Those truly in love do things so wise that they appear to be foolish.
 Jesus, our Wisdom (1 Cor 1:30) and our Love (1 Jn 4:8, 16), looked like a fool when He died on the cross for those who sinned against Him.
-This Easter, by faith follow the God-Fool, Jesus, through the cross to the glory of the resurrection.
+This Easter, by faith follow Jesus through the cross to the glory of the Resurrection.

 Prayer: Father, may I express my faith in You no matter what it costs or how foolish I look.

 Promise: "I believe that I shall see the bounty of the Lord in the land of the living.
 Wait for the Lord with courage; be stouthearted, and wait for the Lord."
 Ps 27:13-14

 Praise: At a healing service, the healing team prayed aloud that the Lord would heal those in the crowd with hearing problems.
 At that moment, Diane's deafness was instantly healed, and she was able to hear perfectly.

 Reference: (For a related teaching on Hold Fast to the Faith, order, listen to, or download our CD 71-1 or DVD 71 on our website.)